-The declining condition of coal companies in Indonesia have created special concerns for the Indonesian government.
-Predicting firm financial distress is a very important task for companies and governments (Avramov, Chordia, Jostova, & Philipov, 2013; Jones & Hensher, 2004).
+The declining condition of coal companies in Indonesia has created special concerns for the Indonesian government.
+Predicting firm financial distress is a very important task for companies and governments (Avramov et al., 2013; Jones and Hensher, 2004).

 An organisation's financial problems are a concern for all stakeholders; this impacts an organisation's ability to make decisions, meet its objectives and provide services.

 Delisting is the removal of a company from a stock exchange list due to its inability to satisfy the requirements of the exchange.
 When a company goes from being a public entity to being a private entity, it is delisted by the exchange.
-Delisting also occurs if companies listed in a stock exchange are unable to satisfy the applicable regulations meet the exchange's normal financial health requirements Avramov et al., (2013); Christensen, Hail, & Leuz, (2016).
+Delisting also occurs if companies listed in a stock exchange are unable to satisfy the applicable regulations meet the exchange's normal financial health requirements (Avramov et al., 2013; Christensen et al., 2016).

-When a company is under financial distress, its cash flow is insufficient so it cannot pay its liabilities (such as debts or interests), and it is forced to take corrective actions (Li, 2012; Manab, Theng, & Md-Rus, 2015; Sun & Li, 2012); Omelka, Beranova, & Tabas, (2013); Brahmana, (2007); Frydman, Altman, & Kao, (1985) stated that financial default is defined as an insolvency that distinguishes between cash flow and stock basis.
-A company declares bankruptcy when its financial condition is unhealthy due to economic, internal or external factors (Ko, Fujita, & Li, 2017; Salmar, 2018).
+When a company is under financial distress, its cash flow is insufficient so it cannot pay its liabilities (such as debts or interests), and it is forced to take corrective actions (Li, 2012; Manab et al., 2015; Sun and Li, 2012; Omelka et al., 2013; Brahmana, 2007; Frydman et al., 1985) stated that financial default is defined as an insolvency that distinguishes between cash flow and stock basis.
+A company declares bankruptcy when its financial condition is unhealthy due to economic, internal or external factors (Ko et al., 2017; Salmar, 2018).
 Coal companies should establish a structure and implement a variety of strategies to understand the early warning signals related to financial distress (Laulajainen, 2000).

-Various Financial Distress Prediction Methods (FDPM) and bankruptcy analysis tools are available, but the most widely used tools are the Springate model, the Ohlson model and the Altman model.
+Various financial distress prediction methods 5 DPM) and bankruptcy analysis tools are available, but the most widely used tools are the Springate model, the Ohlson model and the Altman model.
 These analytical tools have a high level of accuracy in predicting the potential bankruptcy of a company.
-Omelka, Beranova, & Tabas, (2013) compare the Financial distress model then Chen, Weston, & Altman, (1995) and Dolejšová (2015) stated that, to obtain appropriate results, it is best to use more than two prediction models.
-Lee, Chen, & Tsa, (2014) tested the Ohlson model and found that it can forecast future stock price movement with greater accuracy than any other prediction method.
-Lee, Chen, & Tsa, (2014) finding is supported by Lundholm (1995).
-Dolejšová (2015) and Matturungan, Purwanto, & Irwanto, (2017) confirmed that the Altman and Springate models had 80% accuracy for predicting a company's financial status.
-This result was also supported by (Syamni, Majid, & Siregar, 2018).
-Ghodrati & Moghaddam, (2012) showed that the Springate model is better able to predict financial distress than other models.
-This result was also supported by Husein & Pambekti, (2015), Alexakis (2008)...
+Omelka et al. (2013) compare the financial distress model then Chen et al. (1995) and Dolejšová (2015) stated that to obtain appropriate results, it is best to use more than two prediction models.
+Lee et al. (2014) tested the Ohlson model and found that it can forecast future stock price movement with greater accuracy than any other prediction method.
+Lee et al. (2014) findings are supported by Lundholm (1995).
+Dolejšová (2015) and Matturungan et al. (2017) confirmed that the Altman and Springate models had 80% accuracy for predicting a company's financial status.
+This result was also supported by Syamni et al. (2018).
+Ghodrati and Moghaddam (2012) showed that the Springate model is better able to predict financial distress than other models.
+This result was also supported by Husein and Pambekti (2015), Alexakis (2008).